NicoCodesCode/NicoCodesCode/README.md

 - 🖥️ My goal is to become a **full-stack developer**
 - 🐱 I like **cats**

-**Feel free to reach out** through GitHub if you'd like to connect or chat.
 Thanks for stopping by and reading! uwu